Prolasius advenus: Distribution and habitat

-Prolasius advenus are endemic to New Zealand, where they are widespread and very common throughout the North Island, the South Island and Stewart Island.
-They are also known to occur on offshore islands including Three Kings Islands.

-They are known to occur in habitats such as beech, mixed podocarp and podocarp forests, but can also sometimes be found in open habitat such as tussock (but usually in the vicinity of forest edges).
-They are known to occur from sea level up to at least 1200m in altitude.
+Prolasius advenus is endemic to New Zealand, where it is widespread and very common throughout the North Island, the South Island and Stewart Island.
+It also occurs on offshore islands such as Three Kings Islands.
+It occurs in habitats such as beech, mixed podocarp and podocarp forests, but can also sometimes be found in open habitat such as tussock (but usually in the vicinity of forest edges).
+The altitudinal distribution goes from sea level up to at least 1200 m in altitude.

 Biology

 Colonies can include hundreds of workers and multiple queens.
-One study reported a colony that had roughly 500 workers, twelve queens and about 90 males.
-The nests are rather complex with numerous connected galleries.
+One study reported a colony with roughly 500 workers, twelve queens, and approximately 90 males.
+The nest is quite complex, with numerous interconnected galleries.
 The queens and males are typically found deeper in the nest, but will occasionally come to the surface.

-They are generalist foragers, preying upon and scavenging small arthropods, as well as tending mealy-bugs and scale insects for honeydew.
-When struggling to gather sufficient carbohydrates or proteins, the workers will focus on gathering the nutrient they are more lacking.
+It is a generalist forager, preying upon and scavenging small arthropods, as well as tending mealybugs and scale insects for honeydew.
+When struggling to gather sufficient carbohydrates or proteins, the worker will focus on gathering the nutrient it is most lacking.
 Because of this, more workers will leave the colony to perform foraging behaviour.
-During this period of starvation, they behave more aggressively towards other ants.
+During this period of starvation, it behaves more aggressively towards other ants.
 This may indicate that P. advenus will be able to at least partly adapt to food competition due to the presence of exotic species.
 P. advenus will also become more aggressive and forage more when temperatures increase.
+In one study, as temperatures decreased from 23°C to 13°C, workers walking speeds became slower and it took them significantly longer to forage for food.
+This was similarly observed when the workers were increasingly starved.
 It has been suggested that the workers lay pheromone trails to guide other workers to food sources.

-Although ant workers are often sterile, the workers of P. advenus still possess functional ovaries and can produce eggs.
-In one study, the workers produced eggs in colonies that had no queen, indicating that in nature they can produce males if the queen dies or is otherwise absent.
+Although the worker is often sterile, the worker of P. advenus still possesses functional ovaries and can produce eggs.
+In one study, the worker produced eggs in colonies that had no queen, indicating that in nature they can produce males if the queen dies or is otherwise absent.